spatialthoughts/qgis-tutorials/source/docs/working_with_attributes.rst

    [ Download PDF `A4 <../pdf/working_with_attributes_a4.pdf>`_ `Letter
    <../pdf/working_with_attributes_letter.pdf>`_ ]

 GIS data has two parts - features and attributes.
 Attributes are structured data about each feature.
-This tutorial shows how to view the attributes and do basic queries on them QGIS.
+This tutorial shows how to view the attributes and do basic queries on them in QGIS.

 Overview of the task
 --------------------